keyman500/imagedection/README.md

 after an instance of the analyze-image is created only the method analyze needs too be called and it will print all objects decteted and create a new image called output.png with the rectangles drawn.

+The show image method can be used too display the image on the screen at any time.